 - Promote your event with giveaway promotions

-- Gain excitement by talking about what readers can expect on your corporate event
+- Gain excitement by talking about what readers can expect at your corporate event

 - Lead generation improves

-- Targets your audience and engage new customers
+- Targets your audience and engages new customers

-In addition to its general benefits, other reasons why you need to employ email to marketing your events include:
+In addition to its general benefits, other reasons why you need to employ email to market your events include: